SFU-CMPT-201/lecture-notes/08-synchronization.md

 * The pthread library provides support for condition variables as follows.
     * `pthread_cond_t`: the data type to define a condition variable.
     * `pthread_cond_signal(pthread_cond_t *cond)`: the function that sends a signal to `cond`.
-If there is a thread waiting on `cond`, this wakes up the thread.
+If there is a thread waiting on `cond` (i.e., sleeping in the I/O queue), this wakes up the thread (i.e., moves the thread to the ready queue).
     * `pthread_cond_wait(pthread_cond_t *cond, pthread_mutex_t *mutex)`: the function that waits
       for a signal sent to `cond`.
+        * `mutex` is a lock that protects the shared variable associated with `cond`.
+This is necessary because the waiting thread typically checks the shared variable to see if it can proceed or not after waking up.
+This will be clearer with the example below.
         * For `mutex`, it behaves like a lock-safe sleep.
 Internally, it releases `mutex`, waits for a signal on `cond`, and (once a signal is sent to `cond`,) wakes up and re-grabs `mutex`.
           In other words, it does not go to sleep while holding a lock.